XuZhiming-UCL/CarAcceptabilityClassification/README.md

 # Car Acceptability Classification
 This is the coursework for UCL MSc CEGE0004 Machine Learning for Data Science.
+The code was completed in March 2022.

 The data used in this project were from a car evaluation [dataset](https://archive.ics.uci.edu/dataset/19/car+evaluation) derived from a hierarchical model originally developed for M. Bohanec and V. Rajkovic's research on multi-attribute decision-making in 1990.